artemkaliuk/BehavioralCloning/README.md

 The data was randomly shuffled, split into the training and validation data set and put into training batches.
 Based on recommendations of the fellow Udacity students, 5 training epochs with Adam optimizer were used (thus no tuning of the learning rate needed).
 The resulting loss can be seen here:
 ![alt_text][image7]

 As a result, the car drives smoothly around the track, showing an impressive lane centering behavior and confidently tackling the sharp curves.
-The video can be found in the github repository for this project.
+The video can be found in the github repository for this project (video.mp4).